evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## User interface and control

-The Volvo EX30 Single Motor has multiple integrated screens.
-The touch screen at the top of the center console is 12.3 inches large.
+The Volvo EX30 Single Motor has a single screen.
+The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
+The touch screen on the dashboard's center  is 12.3 inches large.

 {{< sitefiguresized thumb="models/volvo/ex30/ex30_single_motor/screens_1_st.jpg" title="Volvo EX30 Single Motor" width="3000" height="2776"  >}}

+The model is not available with head-up display.

 ## Infotainment